Encryption, done properly, is the answer.

 Encrypting individual files

-You could, of course, protect laptop data using archiving tools that allow you to assign the result a password.
+Encryption involves using archiving tools that allow you to assign the encrypted file a password.

 A common approach is to use “zip” files and tools like 7-Zip.
 Zip files support password protection, encrypting the file’s contents.1 Originally, zip encryption was easily cracked, but it’s improved to be pretty good.

 The problem with individual file encryption is that you must manually decrypt the file to use it.
 This also means you need to re-encrypt it when you’re done, and erase all traces of the work you did — such as temporary files — that might be left unencrypted.

 Individual file encryption is appropriate for some things, but for frequent use, it’s typically too cumbersome.

 Encryption of individual files offered by specific applications — such as password protection in Microsoft Office documents — can be good.
 Unfortunately, it can also be bad.
 Older versions of Office, for example, were quite poor at encryption.
 Current versions are better.
 If you go this route, you’re at the mercy of the individual application vendors’ expertise.
 I prefer dedicated encryption tools.